go to Homepage

 Just before the year 2000 Millenium, the end of the world was again prophesied as the result of a Nostradamus quatrain scheduled to take place in the month of July, 1999.
 Lots of money was made on the fake edition of this quatrain, but of course this fake prediction did not come true.
 The reason was that the quatrain was describing a trip made by Bill Clinton to Morocco in July of that year to witness the coronation of King Mohammed VI on the throne of his recently deceased father King Hussan II.

 The end of the world was predicted many times throughout history.
 It was predicted at the turn of the Millenium in 1000 A.D., and was also prophesied by Rev. William Miller in 1844.
 Herbert W. Armstrong predicted the end would occur in 1936, and many Jehovah's Witnesses said it would occur in 1975.
 Pat Robinson thought it might occur in 1982, and Harold Camping was sure it was going to happen in 1994.
 The list goes on and on, but of course the end of the world never took place.

 Don't get too comfortable though, because the date of the end was always known by the Hebrew prophets and it hasn't changed one bit from the original prediction.
 The clock is ticking on the time for man to submit to his God, and that time is rapidly running out.
 Nostradamus said the world would end in 3797, and he is correct, but this date is just one more of his riddles that only the wise will figure out.
 The end is only a few decades away, and there are only a few more major events scheduled to occur before its arrival later this century.
-If you want to know when the end is actually going to take place, just click below and order a copy of Edward Oliver's 350-page book, "Prophets and Frauds."
+If you want to know when the end is actually going to take place, just click below to order your book by Edward Oliver.